Ingbert Robert Floyd

 • Researched and helped pursue grants and other funding opportunities, including NSF, Mellon, Kauffman Foundation, etc.

-• Helped run Wildcard Session at the iConference 2008
+• Helped run a Wildcard Session at the iConference 2008

 Research Assistant for Professor Matt Wilson.